 This Scandinavian country is the capital of the electric car world and an eye-opener for EV sceptics (myself included).
 Norway has shown us that when public and private sectors work as a team – under a government totally committed to a future in electric mobility – it’s possible to create an environment where people just want to buy environment-friendly cars.

 Norway’s EV success is down to three fundamental reasons: Electric cars are cheap to buy (they are heavily subsidised), easy to use (almost everything like parking, tolls, even charging is free) and easy to charge (charging stations are everywhere).
 It’s a simple enough formula, but not many countries have the gumption to see it through.
 India, are you listening?

 It was quite fitting then, that Mercedes chose Norway to launch the EQC, where it would feel right at home.
 The EQC looks quite similar to the Mercedes GLC; and that’s not a coincidence because it’s based on the same mid-sized SUV.
 Mercedes has confirmed that it will be introducing its EQ sub-brand to India with the launch of EQC in April 2020.
-The lack of charging infrastructure and a price of around Rs 1.3 crore (after all the taxes and duties) may make it unreachable for most buyers, but it's a good starting point for Mercedes' electric ambitions in India.
+The lack of charging infrastructure and a price of around Rs 1.5 crore (after all the taxes and duties) may make it unreachable for most buyers, but it's a good starting point for Mercedes' electric ambitions in India.

 The EQC isn’t a ground-breaking design – something you wouldn’t expect from a car that represents the future of motoring.
 In fact, it looks rather plain from certain angles, especially the side.
 The only bits that spice-up its looks are the stunning alloy wheels and the distinctive nose which has techy-looking headlights and a fibre-optic light strip running across the bonnet.